By: Brian Cavanaugh, Denver CO

 The more internet-connected devices and the more people you have in your home adds up to more internet data usage.
 One way to monitor and control data usage is to install a better Mesh WiFi technology that gives you easy access to an app on your phone where you can watch the internet-connected devices on your network, set device priorities, improve your WiFi security and add parental controls.
 When you own your Mesh WiFi and modem yourself, it saves you the monthly rental fees from Xfinity and gets you better and faster WiFi coverage in your home, win-win!

-- Change Internet providers – Where available, switch to an ISP that doesn’t enforce data caps CenturyLink, Starry, NextLight (Longmont) or new 5G Internet coming soon (like Verizon or T-Mobile).
+- Change Internet providers – Where available, switch to an ISP that doesn’t enforce data caps CenturyLink, Starry, NextLight (Longmont) or new 5G Internet like Verizon or T-Mobile).
+See best internet providers.

-- Don’t have streaming video/TV going all day/night as background noise, use a TV Antenna with no internet data instead.
+- Don’t have streaming video and multiple TVs going all day/night as background noise, use a TV Antenna with no internet data instead.

 - When you are done streaming close out or hit the Home button.

 - Don’t stream in 4K – Adjust Video Quality for your Streaming App (YouTube TV, Sling, Netflix, Etc).

 - Turn off “autoplay” next episode in each App’s settings (Netflix, Amazon Prime, Hulu, etc.).